mtwesley/greta.censored/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Extend Greta with Censored Distributions
+## greta.censored: Censored distributions in greta

 <!-- badges: start -->
 <!-- once you've signed into travis and set it to wath your new repository, you can edit the following badges to point to your repo -->